Search This Blog

 Wrong Turn - May 30, 2003

 I'm not sure what I was thinking ever agreeing to see this movie.
 I don't like to be scared or even startled, so why I agreed with him to go see this slasher film, I'll never know.
 I grew up in a sheltered, religious home that didn't allow television and movies that were "offensive" or "scary."
 I mean, until I was 12 or 13, I wasn't even allowed to watch "The Simpsons."
-It didn't help that I was a fraidy-cat of a kid, either.
+It didn't help that I was a fraidy cat of a kid, either.
 I was always terrified I would be left somewhere or forgotten or never see home again.
 I guess the 3 or 4 times my parents lost me at the mall or wherever may have caused that.
 Or the time our car broke down in the middle of the night on the side of the New York State Thruway, and I was so worried I threw up.

 So, yeah, I'm a little weak.
 Looking back now, 18 years older, I'd probably laugh at how lame some of this movie was.
 At the time, though, I was terrified.
 I can remember laughing at some parts of the movie that probably weren't meant to be laughed at, but we drove home in silence that night.
 After dropping him off at his house, I remember pulling up to a stop sign in a dark part of town just after midnight and turning on the dome light to make sure nobody was hiding in the backseat.
 That night, I was so disturbed by the movie that I didn't fall asleep until probably close to 5 in the morning from pure exhaustion.
 I left my bedside light on and didn't roll over for fear that someone from the movie would be looking right back at me if I turned toward the window.

 The next day, the youth hockey program we grew up playing with hosted a fundraiser that featured some New York Rangers.
-I was so tired from not sleeping that I showed up really late and missed the actual Rangers that showed up to take photos and sign autographs.
+I was so tired from not sleeping that I showed up really late and missed the actual Rangers who showed up to take photos and sign autographs.
 I remember my parents being mad at me when I rolled in just as the "video game truck" was starting to pack up.
 While going through my 2003 photos, trying to jog my memory, I found the above photo of my friend and I watching the kids play video games.
 I'm in the red jacket.

 Dickie Roberts: Former Child Star, September 5, 2003

 This movie was more my speed compared to some of the horror flicks he liked.
-I've always liked David Spade in his television work and of course "Black Sheep" and "Tommy Boy."
+I've always liked David Spade in his television work and, of course, "Black Sheep" and "Tommy Boy."

 Freddy vs. Jason, August 15, 2003

 We used to do this thing where we'd buy a ticket to a movie but go early and wander the hallways and duck into another theater and watch some of whatever was playing.
 I saw about 30 minutes of Russel Crowe's awful "Master and Commander" that way, and that was more than enough.
-I'm sure many people did this sort of thing too; we couldn't be the only ones who finished a movie and walked into the theater next door to watch one (or three) for free.
+I'm sure many people did this sort of thing, too; we couldn't be the only ones who finished a movie and walked into the theater next door to watch one (or three) for free.

 As I said about Wrong Turn, I hate horror movies, and I'm such a giant scaredy-cat I kept refusing to see this with him.
 One day we were going to see a movie, and we got there early.
 What was playing on the screen next to ours, of course?
 Freddy vs. Jason.